 I passed my PhD viva with minor corrections.
 My examiners were Prof. Phil Howard from the University of Oxford, and Dr. Jack Stilgoe from University College London.

 I published a chapter in a new book, Political Communication in Britain, edited by Dominic Wring, Roger Mortimore, and Simon Atkinson.
 My chapter explores the use of digital media in the 2017 general election.

 I presented a paper, based on my doctoral research findings, at MeCCSA 2019, in Stirling, Scotland.
-I shared this panel with Antje Gluck (Teeside), Alison Pereston (Ofcom), Catherine Happer (Glasgow), and Andrew Hoskins (Glasgow).
+I shared this panel with Dr. Antje Gluck (Teeside), Alison Pereston (Ofcom), Dr. Catherine Happer (Glasgow), and Dr. Andrew Hoskins (Glasgow).
 I also contributed a short article on Facebook and democracy to Three-D, the conference’s newsletter, ahead of the conference.

 I presented a paper, based on my doctoral research findings, at the Political Studies Association Media and Politics Group Annual Conference.
 I shared this panel with Jón Gunnar Ólafsson (Goldsmiths), Malaika Cunningham (Leeds), and Elysia Lechelt (Leeds).

 Nothing happened in October, besides a lot of teaching…